RoboManipal-9-0/Libraries/README.md

 - If needed, add an examples folder inside `Sample` folder, add some example codes there.

 Additional help on arduino libraries [here](https://www.arduino.cc/en/hacking/libraries).
-### Document your library
-You are also suggested to make useful documentation of all the libraries that you make.
-All the documentations must have the following standards:
-- All libraries must have a `README.md` file written in GitHub markdown.
-All documentation about the library goes here
-- A `Users Guide` section and a `Developers Guide` section.
-    - In `Users Guide`, please explain how a user can use the library and about an example (if you have any).
-    - The `Developers Guide` has info about all the code you've written.
-- It is also suggested that you include the derivation if the library has a mathematical foundation.
-- All documentation files must have a developer stamp (a developer shield) in the end to show who worked on the library, the stamp must link to the GitHub profile.
-The shield must have _developer_ subject and the GitHub ID as the _status_ in blue color.

-(check the resources section for links)

 ### Resources